dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ACL  : {friend  7}
 ACL  : {name  7}
 ```
-3. Run ACL commands as another guardian (Member of `guardians` group)
+3. Run ACL commands as another guardian (member of `guardians` group).
 You can also run ACL commands with other users.
 Say we have a user `alice` which is member
 of `guardians` group and its password is `simple_alice`.
 We can run ACL commands as shown below.
 ```bash